How to perform a quick car safety check

 - Jump up and walk around to the back windscreen and make sure it’s clean, then cast an eye over the side windows and wing mirrors.
 From there go to the front windscreen and check that it’s clean and that there are no cracks.
 Check that all the windows can be lowered and raised again.

-- After the windscreen, raise the windscreen wipers and run your fingers along them; you want to make sure they feel supple because one they feel hard to the touch they’re useless and need to be replaced or else you risk scratching your windscreen.
+- After the windscreen, raise the windscreen wipers and run your fingers along them; you want to make sure they feel supple because once they feel hard to the touch they’re useless and need to be replaced, or else you risk scratching your windscreen.
 It’s worth checking the windscreen washer works too.

 - Raise the bonnet and take a quick look at the fluids, these should be in opaque bottles with bright coloured lids and you should be able to see the fluid levels.
 The one you’ll most likely need to top up regularly is the windscreen washer fluid.
 If you’re not confident under the bonnet then leave things like oil changes to your mechanic.